 John Roberts has been a Chartered Member of the Institution for forty years.
-Here he discusses his work on the British Airways i360, a remarkable new attraction on the Brighton seafront which has been shortlisted for The Structural Awards 2017.
+Here he discusses his work on the British Airways i360, a remarkable new attraction on the Brighton seafront which was presented with the Supreme Award for Structural Engineering Excellence at The Structural Awards 2017.

 I have been very fortunate to have been involved in numerous interesting and exciting feats of engineering, particularly innovative leisure structures like the British Airways i360 - having also worked on ‘Pepsi Max Big One’ rollercoaster at Blackpool Pleasure Beach, and the London Eye observation wheel.
 Almost everyone in the UK will know at least one of these two attractions: between them they have so far carried over 100 million passengers – a fact that never ceases to amaze me!